 ABOUT OUR AMERICAN FLAGS

-Nylon American flags are the most common outdoor American flag on the market.
+are the most common on the market.
 They are durable and lightweight.
 The nylon flags sold at Gettysburg Flag Works, are all sewn with a lock-stitch (not a chain stitch, which comes unraveled), and have embroidered stars (or applique stars on flags that are 8’x12' and larger).
 Our nylon resists fading and has extra stitching rows on the fly end for additional durability.
 They are available with traditional grommets or as an American flag banner with a sleeve for mounting.

-Two-ply polyester flags are made using a very heavy-duty poly material, which has double the thread, making it the strongest outdoor American flag available.
+Two-ply polyester American flags are made using a very heavy-duty poly material, which has double the thread, making it the strongest outdoor American flag available.
 Like the nylon American flag, it has lock-stitched stripes and embroidered or applique stars.
-The heavy duty polyester flag does require heavier wind to fly, but also tends to outlast the nylon because of it.
+Thedoes require heavier wind to fly, but also tends to outlast the nylon because of it.
 Available with grommets for mounting or as an American flag banner with a sleeve.

 Indoor American flag banner are made for use indoors or in a parade.
 They have a banner sleeve and gold fringe for a formal, beautiful display.
 You can also find an American flag banner for outdoor use in our nylon or polyester American flags.